cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/spark/README.md

 # Setting up a Pi Spark Cluster

-TODO: THis is not yet working and under development
+TODO: This is not yet working and under development

 The list of spark related commands are: